 - Water rights established before Sept.
 26, 2005.

 - Permit-exempt groundwater use established before Sept.
 26, 2005.

 - People supplied by city water systems or other large water systems.

 Additionally, the rule allows some new uses of water in three limited instances:

-- Single or small group domestic uses relying on permit-exempt wells.
-(Limited basin-wide to 5 cubic feet per second or 3,231,575 gallons of water per day of ground water.);
+- Single or small group domestic uses relying on permit-exempt wells, limited basin-wide to five cubic feet per second or 3,231,575 gallons of water per day of groundwater.

-- Single indoor domestic uses supplied from lakes and ponds.
-(Not to exceed 150 gallons per day, per residence.); and
+- Single indoor domestic uses supplied from lakes and ponds, not to exceed 150 gallons per day, per residence.

-- Stock water uses.
-(Limited basin-wide to 1 cubic foot per second of surface water and 20 acre-feet per year of ground water.)
+- Stock water uses are limited basin-wide to one cubic foot per second of surface water and 20 acre-feet per year of groundwater.

 Tracking new water uses